patrickboston/isc-deploy-tool/README.md

 - SOURCE
 - WORKFLOW

+### Secrets
+Objects such as sources and service desk integrations contain encrypted secrets/passwords for connecting to applications.
+Plain text secrets are either entered through the UI or via API and when saved, they are automatically encrypted using SailPoint's backend encryption process.
+Additionally, you will be connecting to different environments of these downstream applications from different ISC environments (i.e. Non-Prod AD vs Prod AD).
+This means the encrypted secret value will differ per ISC environments.
+Passwords can be deployed via this build tool and there are two methods for doing that:
+1. Tokenization of Encrypted Secrets - Encrypted secret values can simply be stored in your `<env>.target.js` file.
+The issue here is that you will need to have those encrypted secret values for all environments.
+For example, if you onboard a source into your sandbox ISC environment which connects to a non-prod downstream application where in your production ISC tenant it will be connecting to the production instance of that downstream application, before you can deploy that new source to production ISC for the first time, you need the encrypted secret value.
+One way to do this would to create a dummy source in your production ISC tenant and provide the password in a password/secret field, save the source, and then fetch the encrypted value via API/VSCode/etc. and then plug that value into the appropriate token for that secret in your repository
+2. Plaintext Secrets via Separate Secret Tokens - Another less-secure option this tool provides is a separate tokens file named `<env>.secrets.js`.
+This has the same exact concept of your `<env>.target.js` file, but is only used to store plaintext secrets.
+These files would never be committed to a remote repository and would only be held by a trust member of the team who is running the build process.
+The plaintext passwords would be provided when creating/updating objects via API calls and would be automatically encrypted by ISC

+### Branding
+In order to deploy a branding logo image, you must create a directory in the root of the project called `./assets`.
+This directory will contain your logo images in `.png` format only.
+The name of each png image should match the name of your target environment (`--target_env`) that you provide in the `deploy` command, for example: `prod.png`.

 ### Lifecycle States
 When lifecycle states are exported, access profile and source ID references will be replaced with the names of the object.
 This allows us to perform a lookup of the objects by name and dynamically populate the IDs from the target environment. **Make sure names are consistent across environments for this reason**.

 ### Workflows
-- When workflows are being updated via the deployment process, if they are enabled, they will be temporarily disabled (1-2s) to perform the update, and then the enabled status defined in the workflow in the repository will be the final state the workflow ends up in.
+- When workflows are being updated via the deployment process, if they are enabled, they will be temporarily disabled (1-2 seconds) to perform the update, and then the enabled status defined in the workflow in the repository will be the final state the workflow ends up in.
 It will not be automatically enabled after update just because it was already enabled before we updated it with the pipeline.
 - If your workflow has any secrets stored in it such as OAuth client secrets, when the workflow is saved via the UI, those secrets are encrypted and referenced via a special syntax (i.e. `$.secrets.d3b98a91-1060-471f-a255-fa8766eb56b5`).
 If you tokenize the actual secret values in your token files to be deployed, when you run the workflow it will error our saying the secret is not stored in the correct format as the secret with no be converted over to the other special encrypted format mentioned above until the workflow is saved from the UI again.
-To circumvent this, tokenize the special encrypted secret syntax (i.e. `$.secrets.d3b98a91-1060-471f-a255-fa8766eb56b5`), or after deployments you must go save the workflow in the UI again.
+To circumvent this, tokenize the special encrypted secret syntax (i.e. `$.secrets.d3b98a91-1060-471f-a255-fa8766eb56b5`), or after deployments you must go save the workflow in the UI again (this may not always work from experience).

 ### Transforms
 - During the export process, only non-internal (`"internal": false`) transforms are exported since internal transforms (maintained by SailPoint) cannot be changed
 - If you are changing the `type` of a transform where that transform is already deployed to a target environment, the import will fail indicating that you cannot change the type.
-You must delete the transform in the target environment before you can be deployed with the name type, or else create a new transform with a different name and update all references
+You must delete the transform in the target environment before you can be deploy the transform with the same name, or else create a new transform with a different name and update all references

 ### Deleting Objects
 There are two scenarios to consider when deleting objects: